IcingCode/Trainings/README.md

 4. Experiment, practice, and modify the code to gain a deeper understanding of the concepts.

 Feel free to explore these resources, adapt them to your needs, and contribute new content to enrich the repository.

-## <a id="license"></a>License

-The contents of this repository are licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code and resources within this repository for educational and non-commercial purposes.
-See the [LICENSE](LICENSE) file for more details.